Skip to content

 Data Transfers?
 Notes

-Installed skills/plugins Partially Need to reinstall, but config transfers
+Installed skills Partially Need to reinstall, but config transfers

 Channel pairings No Must re-pair on new instance

-LLM API keys (BYOK) Yes Copy your keys manually
+LLM API keys (BYOK) Yes Copy your keys or use Export

 Managed LLM access No Only available on ClawHosters